MaherAlhijile/Digital-Holographic-Microscope-ICTP-KAUST-/README.md

 chmod +x Run.sh #Only the first time source Run.sh
 ```

-## Done so far:
-  * Made adjustments to the main DHM code:
+## Local Version improvements:
   * Organized the program to follow a logical sequence of operations
   * Added functionality to perform all operations with a single click
   * Resolved issues with negative/positive cells in phase computation
   * Enabled batch processing of multiple images
   * Fixed ROI selection – now works correctly from the first click
   * Corrected the thickness functions – each function now opens in a separate, * independent window
-  * Improved the noise reduction functionality using Artificial Intelligence
-  * Trained a machine learning model for remote, label-free, automated point-of-care disease diagnosis
-  * Used features extracted from DHM to train ML algorithms for detecting diseases such as malaria and sickle cell anemia

-## System Versions:
-# Local Version
-This is a standalone desktop software designed to work with a DHM (Digital Holographic Microscopy) add-on for regular microscopes.
-It handles live acquisition, phase reconstruction, ROI selection, and image processing locally using the connected Basler camera and the Pylon library.
-Can be found under the local directory
 # Remote Version
 This is a web application designed to work with our in-house designed DHM system.
 It supports remote image upload, cloud-based reconstruction, AI-powered diagnostics, and batch analysis.
 It is built for scalability and accessibility, enabling point-of-care usage without the need for local processing power.
-Can be found under the remote directory
+This version can be found under the Remote directory.

+  * Improved the noise reduction functionality using Artificial Intelligence
+  * Trained a machine learning model for remote, label-free, automated point-of-care disease diagnosis
+  * Used features extracted from DHM to train ML algorithms for detecting diseases such as malaria and sickle cell anemia